top of page

 Principle

-Signosis has developed NRF2-reporter stable cell line that has been stably transfected with pTA-NRF2-luciferase reporter vector, which contains 8 repeats of NRF2 binding sites, a minimal promoter upstream of the firefly luciferase coding region, along with a G418 expression vector.
+Signosis has developed NRF2-reporter stable cell line that has been stably transfected with pTA-NRF2-luciferase reporter vector, which contains 8 repeats of NRF2 binding sites, a minimal promoter upstream of the firefly luciferase coding region, along with an antibiotic selection vector.
 This cell line can be used to investigate oxidative stress-mediated activation of upstream kinases and to screen anticancer drugs that can induce ARE-driven gene expression.

 Keap1–Nrf2 Pathway (2).png